aerogear/aerogear-android-cookbook/AGReddit/README.md

 This simple project consists of a ready-to-build Android application.
 If you do not have a Reddit account, you can still use the application.
 If you create an account on [Reddit](http://www.reddit.com) you can log in and browse your personal front page.

+## Out of Date

+Reddit has changed their authentication system to use exclusively OAuth2.
+The authentication portions will no longer work with the live Reddit systems.

+Please follow the [update JIRA](https://issues.jboss.org/browse/AGDROID-533) for more information.

 ## How do I run it?